NerdyStuff/Other_Databases/README.md

 wget https://datasets.imdbws.com/title.principals.tsv.gz
 wget https://datasets.imdbws.com/title.ratings.tsv.gz
 ```
-3. The downloaded files were compressed as .gz files, so we used 'gunzip' to extract them.
+3. The downloaded files were compressed as .gz files, so we used 'gunzip' in our downloads directory to extract them.
 ```
 gunzip *
 ```